-After the tests, your doctor will determine whether you need surgery.
-If the patella is not badly injured, your doctor will place the knee in a cast.
+After the tests, the doctor will determined whether surgery is needed.
+If the patella is not badly injured, the doctor will place the knee in a cast .
 This cast may need to be worn for 6 weeks.
-After that, you will wear a knee brace and do physical therapy.
-You may need to use a cane or crutches.
+After that, a knee brace and physical therapy will be needed.
+A cane or crutches may be needed.

 Depending on the injury, recovery can take weeks to several months.

 To help reduce your chance of a patella fracture: